Corks, exotic 4-manifolds and knot concordance: Introduction

 \subsection{Framed knots representing exotic 4-manifolds}

-Not much is known about such framed knots.
-The first example of a pair of framed knots representing a pair of exotic 4-manifolds was constructed by Akbulut~\cite{A2} (see also \cite{AM}).
-Kalm\'{a}r and Stipsicz~\cite{KS} extended this example to an infinite family of such pairs of knots.
-We remark that the framings of these known examples are all $-1$.
-Furthermore, one 4-manifold of each pair admits a Stein structure, but the other does not.
+We say that a compact oriented smooth 4-manifold is represented by a framed knot, if it is obtained from $D^4$ by attaching a 2-handle along the framed knot.
+Not much is known about framed knots representing exotic 4-manifolds (exotic framed knots for short).
+The first example of a pair of exotic framed knots was constructed by Akbulut~\cite{A2} in 1991 (see also \cite{AM}).
+Kalm\'{a}r and Stipsicz~\cite{KS} extended this example to an infinite family of such pairs.
+We remark that the framings of these known examples are all $-1$ (and also $+1$ after taking the mirror images of the knots).
+Furthermore, one 4-manifold of each pair admits a Stein structure, but the other does not, hence these smooth structures are easily distinguished.

-To state our results, we recall some definitions.
+Here we give infinitely many pairs of exotic $n$-framed knots for any integer $n$, and furthermore the corresponding smooth structures cannot be distinguished by existences of Stein structures. \begin{theorem} For each integer $n$, there exist infinitely many distinct pairs of $n$-framed knots such that each pair represents a pair of homeomorphic but non-diffeomorphic 4-manifolds.
+Furthermore, each pair can be chosen so that the both 4-manifolds admit Stein structures. \end{theorem}

+We also give other types of exotic framed knots regarding Stein structures.
+See Corollaries~\ref{cor:Stein_non-Stein} and \ref{both_non-Stein}.
+For the background of exotic Stein 4-manifolds, we refer to \cite{AY5} and the references therein.

+Our method for producing these examples utilizes satellite maps.
+Let us recall some definitions.
 For a knot $P$ in $S^1\times D^2$, let $P(K)$ denote the (untwisted) satellite of a knot $K$ in $S^3$ with the pattern $P$.
 We may regard $P$ as a map from the set of knots in $S^3$ to itself.
 This map $P$ is called a (untwisted) \textit{satellite map}.
 For an integer $n$, identifying the tubular neighborhood of $K$ with $S^1\times D^2$ by $n$-framing, we have an \textit{$n$-twisted satellite} $P_n(K)$ of $K$ with the pattern $P$.

-In this paper we give pairs of satellite maps which produce framed knots representing exotic (Stein) 4-manifolds.
+We give pairs of satellite maps such that each pair transforms a knot with a certain simple condition into a pair of exotic framed knots.
 For the definitions of the symbols, see Section~\ref{sec:preliminary}.

 \begin{theorem} There exists a pair of satellite maps $P$ and $Q$ satisfying the following: for any fixed integer $n$, if a knot $K$ in $S^3$ satisfies $2g_4(K)=\overline{ad}(K)+2$ and $n\leq \widehat{tb}(K)$, then the $n$-twisted satellite knots $P_n(K)$ and $Q_n(K)$ with $n$-framings represent 4-manifolds which are homeomorphic but non-diffeomorphic to each other.
 Furthermore, both of these 4-manifolds admit Stein structures if $n\leq \overline{tb}(K)-1$. \end{theorem}